 6. Silky Smooth Legs

 Ladies, if you desire truly clean and silky smooth legs, a safety razor will be your best bet!
-Many women may be apprehensive towards using a safety razor at first, as they see an exposed blade and worry about potential damaging cuts and nicks to their skin.
+Many women may be apprehensive towards using a safety razor at first, as they see an exposed blade and worry about potentially damaging cuts and nicks to their skin.
 But when used correctly, the risk of nicks and cuts is minimal.
 Avoid dragging and applying pressure to your skin as you would with a cartridge razor.

-Believe it or not there was actually a time before cartridge razors with a fifty blades and fancy gels and creams.
+Believe it or not, there was actually a time before cartridge razors with fifty blades and fancy gels and creams.
 Safety razors have been used for years, and chances are your grandfather and even his grandfather shaved with double-edged safety razors.
 Shaving with a safety razor does take more time, however, it reflects a time period where simple routine tasks were done with deliberate practice and patience.

 It’s also a great tradition to pass on to your children while teaching them an environmentally-friendly way to practice safe personal care and hygiene routines.